Week’s top-10 for Feb. 10: “SNL” celebrates, in a busy week

 8) “Elsbeth,” 10 p.m.
 Thursday, CBS.
 Ever since “Rear Window,” mysteries have savored the idea of a distant witness.
 Now the distance is thousands of miles.
 Through an art installation, a Scottish singer (Ioann Gruffudd, who’s been Lancelot, Horatio Hornblower and more) sees a Manhattan crime.
 It’s a fun story, with some twists appropriate for Valentine eve.

 9) “SNL 50: The Homecoming Concert,” 8 p.m.
 ET Friday, Peacock.
 There’s a big build-up to Sunday’s reunion.
-NBC has a new “SNL” Saturday and a red-carpet preview at 7 p.m.
-ET Sunday.
-Peacock has two documentaries and adds this concert with Lady Gaga, Eddie Vedder, Bonnie Raitt, Post Malone, Miley Cyrus, Jelly Roll, Bad Bunny, Brittany Howard and more.
+On Saturday, NBC airs a Peacock documentary on “Saturday Night Live” music at 8 p.m. and reruns the show’s first episode at 11:30.
+In Sunday, it has a red-carpet preview at 7 p.m.
+ET.
+First, however, Peacock has this mega-concert, with music by Lady Gaga, Eddie Vedder, Bonnie Raitt, Post Malone, Miley Cyrus, Jelly Roll, Bad Bunny, Brittany Howard and more.

 10) “The White Lotus” season-opener, 9 p.m.
 Sunday, HBO.
 On recent Sundays, football and the Grammys have dominated and other shows have waited.
-Now comes a fresh surge on paycable (“Yellowjackets,” 8 p.m., Showtime, then “White Lotus”), CBS (“Tracker,” “Watson” and “Equalizer”) and Fox (new cartoon line-up, with “Family Guy” at 8).
+Now comes a fresh surge on premium cable (“Yellowjackets,” 8 p.m., Showtime, then “White Lotus”), CBS (“Tracker,” “Watson” and “Equalizer”) and Fox (new cartoon line-up, with “Family Guy” at 8).

 Leave a Reply